wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-docker-to-kickstart-your-drupal-development.markdown

 If so, we can go on to the next step.

 Make sure [Drush is installed]().
-Create a new file inside your local `~/.drush` folder, call it something like `docker.aliases.drushrc.php`.
+Create a new file inside your local `~/.drush/` folder, call it something like `docker.aliases.drushrc.php`.
 Add the following lines to it:

 <pre><code class="language-php">
-<?php
+&lt;?php
 $aliases['wadmiraal_drupal'] = array(
   'root' => '/var/www',
   'remote-user' => 'root',
   'remote-host' => 'localhost',
-  'ssh-options' => '-p 8022', // Or any other port you specified.
+  'ssh-options' => '-p 8022', // Or any other port you specified for the SSH server.
 );

 </code></pre>